blauohrfuchs/blauohrfuchs/README.md

 # Hi! 👋

-I’m Jona, a business informatics dual student.
+I’m Jona, a 19y/o dual student of  business informatics.

 <!--
 **blauohrfuchs/blauohrfuchs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.